thorbengrosser/eventmobihelpers-web/readme.md

 # EventMobi Helpers Web App

 This web application provides several tools to manage EventMobi events using the EventMobi API.
-The available tools include deleting sessions within a specific group, adding people to groups by email, managing chat settings for people in groups, and mass deleting sessions based on a list of session IDs.
+The tools available include deleting sessions within a specific group, adding people to groups by email, managing chat settings for people in groups, and editing session information manually.

 ## Features